thezimmee/os-zimmee/README.md

 	- vtop?
 	- shelljs & shx
 - Add fuzzy-history to zsh
-- Add ability to run install with no questions?
-- kwm / hammerspoon:
-	- Add ability to save layouts
-	- Add notification for mode of current window (which is displayed when mode is toggled)
 - update git repos
 - Convert OSZ to javascript for use with shelljs?
 - apps to install: